restfulapi/restful-api/README.md

         Receiving objects: 100% (1585/1585), 294.45 KiB | 215 KiB/s, done.
         Resolving deltas: 100% (545/545), done.

-Add the in-place plugin definition to BuildConfig.groovy:
+Then add the in-place plugin definition to BuildConfig.groovy:

         grails.plugin.location.'restful-api' = "plugins/restful-api.git"

+Note that adding the plugin this way will the latest commit on the master branch at the time you ran the submodule command.
+If you want to use an official release instead, go to the plugin directory and checkout a specific version, e.g.:

+    cd plugins/restful-api.git
+    git co 0.5.0

+Don't forget to go back to your project root and commit the change this will make to your git submodules file.

-###Configure plugin dependencies
+###2.
+Configure plugin dependencies
 Irrespective of the method used to install the RESTful plugin, the following changes must be made to include the plugin dependencies.
-The plugin depends on both the inflector plugin, and spock plugins.
+The plugin depends on inflector, cache-headers, and spock plugins.
 (The spock dependency is for the RestSpecification testing class, that you may use to [test your API](#api-testing).

 In the dependencies section of BuildConfig.groovy add: